gjbex/Fortran-MOOC/docs/object_oriented_programming.md

 If you replace the `pass` attribute by `nopass`, the variable is simply ignored, and not passed as an argument to the procedure.
 We will see applications of this later.

+A user defined type with type bound procedures roughly corresponds to the concept of a class in other object oriented programming languages such as C++ or Python.

 ## Generic type bound procedures